Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 ### `CoroutineContext` becomes even more magical

-Technically, the compiler is already aware of `kotlin.coroutines.Continuation` type because it performs Continuation-passing style transformation.
+Technically, the compiler is already aware of `kotlin.coroutines.Continuation` type because it performs [CPS-transformation](https://kotlinlang.org/spec/asynchronous-programming-with-coroutines.html#continuation-passing-style).
 And since `kotlin.coroutines.Continuation` refers to `kotlin.coroutines.CoroutineContext`, the compiler transitively knows about `CoroutineContext`.

 With this proposal, the special treatment for `CoroutineContext` from the compiler becomes even stronger, and it's not a good thing,